ankitchadha/Mist-Switch-Specific-Config/README.md

 ## Final Result
 The switch-specific OSPF configuration should be pushed down to the switch.
 Two OSPF peerings should come up on the switch, one for each Distribution-Switch.
+All the local RFC1918 routes should get advertised upstream via OSPF.

 ## Verification